AarshZadaphiya/AarshZadaphiya/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Developing my personal website.
-- 🌱 I’m currently learning web develpment.
+- 🌱 I’m currently learning web develpment as well as user expieriance and design.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about 3D Printing.
 - 📫 How to reach me: Linkedin: https://www.linkedin.com/in/aarshzadaphiya/
 - 😄 Pronouns: He/him/his
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I ebjoy adventure sports and have done Scuba diving and bungie jumping.